radif/SIPHON-SIP-Client-that-actually-compiles/README.txt

-Simulator is not supported yet!!!!

-to deploy on device, go to:
+to deploy on device or simulator, go to: siphon/Siphon2/
-siphon/Siphon2/
 Launch Siphon.xcodeproj and deploy